How do I book an appointment?

 When will I hear from you?

-We will aim to email or call you within 48 hours (excluding weekends and bank holidays).
+We will aim to email you back within 48 hours (excluding weekends and bank holidays) and will arrange over email a suitable time for a telephone consultation, as deemed appropriate.

 If you feel that you need urgent help please contact your GP or NHS Direct (Tel: 0845 4647) for further advice.
 The type of psychological assessment and therapy offered in our practice is not suited to dealing with emergencies.